1100 - Filling Positions

 3.12.1.
 Principals, managers, or other selecting officials will make recommendations for final candidate selections, including transfers, to the Superintendent.
 The Superintendent will recommend candidates to the Board of Education.
 The Board of Education may accept or reject the recommendation made by the Superintendent.

 3.12.3.
+Competitive Selection Process.
 Principal and executive director positions filled competitively, by promotion or hire from outside of the District, will be filled as follows.

-- Applications will be screened for required experience, licensing, and qualification by HR department.
+• Applications will be screened for required experience, licensing, and qualification by the HR department.
+To qualify for consideration applicants must have:

-- At least one, but may include up to three, board members as selected by the Board President
+- Board Members - At least one, but may include up to three, board member(s) as selected by the Board President

 - One PTA, PTO, or parent representative

-- Assistant Superintendent (secondary or elementary as appropriate)
+- Assistant Superintendent (secondary and/or elementary as appropriate)

 - Human Resources Director